top of page

 The best advice we can give about picking a pup is to not pick the pup but to pick the parents.
 Do your homework, come see the parents, and come see them work the field and how they act around people and in the house.
 If you can’t see them ask questions, ask for pictures or videos.
 Look at what titles the parents have been awarded and learn about the venues and organizations they participate in, even if you don’t plan to participate in those events they should give you a good idea how the dog acts in different environments.
 Once the puppies are on the ground reach out to the breeder and talk about the kind of dog you like, energetic, hard charging, laid back, etc. Do not get hung up on male/female or color.
 It is OK to have preferences but if you limit yourself based on just those things you may be missing out on a better match.
 Trust the person that spends the most time with the litter and can work with you to find your pup.

-Our puppy price is $1500 for all pups.
-As of 12/01/22 we will be adding 6.875% sales tax to all dog/puppy sales.
+Our puppy price is $1600 for all pups.
+We will be adding 6.875% sales tax to all dog/puppy sales.
 What you get is pup that will go home at 10 weeks of age that will have 2 sets of shots, de-wormed, microchiped, and checked by our veterinarian between 8 and 10 weeks of age.
 The pups will also have exposure to birds, gunfire, and traveling in vehicles and trailers.

 bottom of page